 Suspending and resuming activities is similar to suspending and resuming processes, but enables more precision.

 An activity can be in one of the following states:

-This state Means the workitem Open Is not yet running and has not been suspended Completed Has been completed and forwarded to the next activity; cannot be suspended Running Is active and cannot be suspended Suspended Has been suspended; resuming the activity will reopen the workitem
+This state Means the workitem Idle Is not yet running and has not been suspended Running Is active and cannot be suspended Suspended Has been suspended; resuming the activity will reopen the workitem Finished Has been completed and forwarded to the next activity; cannot be suspended Pending Activity has finished executing and is waiting for the engine that owns the process to forward to the next activity.
+Applies only to presentation activities running in a cluster.

 Suspending an activity Suspending an activity tells the Workflow subsystem not to forward work to this activity in this process.
-Only open activities may be suspended; attempting to suspend a running or completed activity will have no effect.
+Only idle activities may be suspended; attempting to suspend a running or finished activity will have no effect.
 Other combinations may also be ignored (such as attempting to suspend a process or activity that is already suspended).